Richard Teichmann

-Richard Teichmann (24 December 1868 – 15 June 1925) was a German chess master.
+Richard Teichmann (24 December 1868 – 15 June 1925) was a German chess master and a chess composer.
 He was known as "Richard the Fifth" because he often finished in fifth place in tournaments.
-But in Karlsbad 1911, he scored a convincing win, crushing Akiba Rubinstein and Carl Schlechter with the same line of the Ruy Lopez.
+But in 1911 he scored a convincing win in Karlsbad, crushing Akiba Rubinstein and Carl Schlechter with the same line of the Ruy Lopez.
 José Raúl Capablanca called him "one of the finest players in the world".
 Edward Lasker recounted the witty way in which Teichmann demonstrated the Schlechter win in his book Chess Secrets I learned from the Masters, and generally admired Teichmann's mastery.

 Throughout his chess career Teichmann was handicapped by chronic eye trouble.
 He had only one eye, and eye trouble caused him to withdraw from the 1899 London Tournament after only four rounds.

 Game record

-Teichmann had an almost even score against Alexander Alekhine overall (+3,-4,=4), drawing a match in 1921 (+2,-2,=2) when Alekhine was regarded as a world title challenger to José Raúl Capablanca.
+Teichmann had an almost even score against Alexander Alekhine overall (+3–4=4), drawing a match in 1921 (+2–2=2) when Alekhine was regarded as a world title challenger to José Raúl Capablanca.
 He even won as Black against Alekhine in this match at Berlin 1921: